ArseAssassin/reactive-switchboard/api.md

 `kefir.Observable.prototype.not()` inverts produced value.

 `kefir.Observable.prototype.rescue(fn)` rescues an emitted error with `fn` and pushes result back into value stream.

-`kefir.emitter()` returns a Kefir stream to which values can be pushed.
-Roughly equivalent to Rx.Subject or Bacon.Bus.
-Used internally to work with React's imperative API.

 ```kefir.Observable.prototype.doAction(fn)``` adds a side-effect to stream without adding an extra observer.
 Useful for working with imperative APIs.